EarthScope/msi/doc/msi.md

 <p >The 'match.list' file might look like this:</p>

 <pre >
-IU_ANMO_.*
-IU_ADK_00_BHZ.*
-II_BFO_00_BHZ_Q
+FDSN:IU_ANMO_.*
+FDSN:IU_ADK_00_B_H_Z
+FDSN:II_BFO_00_B_H_Z
 </pre>

 ## <a id='leap-second-list-file'>Leap Second List File</a>

+<p >NOTE: A list of leap seconds is included in the program and no external list should be needed unless a leap second is added after year 2023.</p>

-<p >If the environment variable LIBMSEED_LEAPSECOND_FILE is set it is expected to indicate a file containing a list of leap seconds as published by NIST and IETF, usually available here: http://www.ietf.org/timezones/data/leap-seconds.list</p>
+<p >If the environment variable LIBMSEED_LEAPSECOND_FILE is set it is expected to indicate a file containing a list of leap seconds as published by NIST and IETF, usually available here: https://www.ietf.org/timezones/data/leap-seconds.list</p>

 <p >If present, the leap seconds listed in this file will be used to adjust the time coverage for records that contain a leap second.
 Also, leap second indicators in the miniSEED headers will be ignored.</p>